PIC4SeR/Social-Nav-Metrics-Matching/README.md

 **G1_2_cluster_social_metrics.ipynb**

 This notebook shows the results presented in the  "Clustering comparison" section.
-The ARI is computed to observe the best combinations for clustering, and the cumulative ARI is then computed to observe the most impactful metrics, which are plotted in a histogram.
+The ARI is computed to identify the best combinations for clustering, and the cumulative ARI is then calculated to determine the most impactful metrics, which are plotted in a histogram.

 **G2_statistical_analysis.ipynb**

 This notebook shows the results presented in the "Statistical analysis for metrics correlation" section.
-The Spearman and Kendall coefficients are computed and data is preented in a heatmap to show the most relevant metrics.
+The Spearman and Kendall coefficients are computed and the data is presented in a heatmap to show the most relevant metrics.